-You might recognize Brad Doty for his work as a motorsport analyst on CBS, ESPN, Speed, TNN, The Outdoor Channel, Australia’s C7 and Versus.
+If you are an open wheel dirt track racing fan, you might recognize Brad Doty for his work as a motorsport analyst on CBS, ESPN, Speed, TNN, The Outdoor Channel, Australia’s C7 and Versus.
 Maybe you read his columns in Sprint Car and Midget Magazine.
-Or you’ve probably seen him ripping around the race track during the World of Outlaws Sprint Car series.
+Or you’ve probably seen him rolling around the track during a local show, or a World of Outlaws Sprint Car series event.

 Whether it’s in front of the camera, behind the scenes, or running first in the race, Doty’s been involved in motorsports since he can remember.